DiamondLightSource/soakdb3/.dae-devops/docs/installing.rst

 You can now use ``pip`` to install the library and its dependencies::

-    $ export PIP_FIND_LINKS=/dls_sw/apps/bxflow/artifacts
     $ python3 -m pip install soakdb3

 If you require a feature that is not currently released you can also install from git::

-    $ python3 -m pip install git+None/soakdb3.git
+    $ python3 -m pip install git+https://github.com/DiamondLightSource/soakdb3.git

-The library should now be installed and the commandline interface on your path.
+The library should now be installed and the commandline should be available.
 You can check the version that has been installed by typing::

     $ soakdb3 --version
     $ soakdb3 --version-json

-.. # dae_devops_fingerprint d1f5270520ca9bb0a9330cba69440cef
+.. # dae_devops_fingerprint 810142999a0b0ce82f84405d06045331